Sole Proprietors and Taxes

 - It is critical to consult a tax professional before making the decision to incorporate.
 In a sole proprietorship, the owner and business are one and the same.
 If there is more than one owner, it is referred to as a partnership.
 As well, each year, every dollar of net profit will be taxed personally in the business owner’s hands.

 - Sole proprietors should keep clear, organized and concise records.
-At Calgary’s Choice Tax Services, we provide you with checklists to make that work easier.
+At Calgary’s Choice Tax Services, we provide you with checklists to make that work easier and to save you money on tax preparation.
 For sole proprietorships, income is generally reported on a calendar-year basis.
 A sole proprietor reports income on a special statement within their personal T1 tax return.